It’s important to consider road trip food ideas whenever you set off in your car to a new destination.

 The temptation to buy a McDonalds or gorge on chocolate is strong when you’ve been driving for hours!
 But what sounds better a bland burger, or a homemade brownie with a tuna sandwich?

-I know which I prefer, and which one’s better for you too!
+I know which one I prefer, and which one’s better for you too!

 Ultimate road trip food list